POLICY INDEX

 • Scope: This policy applies to all personal data transfers from the EEA to countries outside the EEA, where such transfers are subject to the SCCs as defined by the European Commission.

-• Applicability of SCCs: EDUVISA Graduate School of Management shall use Standard Contractual Clauses (SCCs) as approved by the European Commission when transferring personal data to countries outside the EEA that do not provide an adequate level of data protection.
+• Applicability of SCCs: EduVisa Graduate School of Management shall use Standard Contractual Clauses (SCCs) as approved by the European Commission when transferring personal data to countries outside the EEA that do not provide an adequate level of data protection.

 • Responsibilities: